devonwho/devonwho.github.io/README.md

 # devonwho.github.io

-todo: create a bootstrap page, maybe add some react
+todo:
+* add a releases page
+* add a contact form in relation to lessons
+* add a lessons page with info about lessons and the flyer

 Icons from Bootstrap 5 docs, except: